Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/README.md

 ### [BEIR Dataset](./beir.md)
 BEIR is a heterogeneous benchmark that has been built from 18 diverse datasets representing 9 information retrieval tasks.
-In this project, we use 6 dataset, FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT.
+In this project, six datasets are utilized: FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT.